thirukkural2022/obedparla.com/content/posts/2020-01-04-how-to-migrate-from-wordpress-to-gatsby.md

   a PR to Gatsby's core?
 Since everything is in JS you can be part of the community.
 Gatsby has fantastic documentation too.

-## Migrating to Gatsby from 5 years of Wordpress
+## Migrating to Gatsby from 5 years of WordPress

-I've written all my articles in Wordpress since 2014 and I wanted all 120+ of them in my new blog.
+I've written all my articles in WordPress since 2014 and I wanted all 130+ of them in my new blog.
 It was easier than I thought it would be.

 Here's how:

-### Using Wordpress data in Gatsby
+### Using WordPress data in Gatsby

 I thought this was going to be the most challenging part.
-I needed a way to use all articles living in Wordpress in Gatsby.
+I needed a way to use all articles living in WordPress in Gatsby.
 However, Gatsby makes it effortless to use data from popular platforms.
 By using a "source plugin" Gatsby automatically populates its Graphql store and gives you access to all your information.
-You can create or modify your own source plugins as well, if your platform of use doesn't have a source plugin (and make it OSS!).
+You can create or modify your own source plugins as well, if your platform of use doesn't have a source plugin (and make it open source!).

 Graphql is a new way to get data from APIs, very different from the good old REST API.
 It's also an integral part of Gatsby as it was designed to be used with it.
 Although you can bypass Graphql entirely, it's strongly discouraged as you won't have access to some powerful features.

-After tinkering with the idea of keeping my articles in Wordpress I decided to move everything into Markdown instead.
-It would make developing easier and I would completely rid myself of Wordpress.
+After tinkering with the idea of keeping my articles in WordPress I decided to move everything into Markdown instead.
+It would make developing easier and I would completely rid myself of WordPress.
 Markdown (**.md** files) allows you to write plain text and it's easy to transform into HTML.
 This article and all of Github's **README**s are written in Markup, for example.